Health Foundation Of East Texas

 Overview

 The Health Foundation of East Texas (formerly the East Texas Medical Center Foundation) was established in the 1940s as the East Texas Hospital Foundation, originally created to build community-supported medical infrastructure.
-The foundation supported the establishment of Medical Center Hospital (later ETMC Tyler), a regional blood bank, and a nursing school in 1951-1952.
-Following the 2018 sale of ETMC Regional Healthcare System to UT and Ardent Healthcare, the foundation converted to a private foundation with $173 million in assets.
+The foundation supported the establishment of Medical Centre Hospital (later ETMC Tyler), a regional blood bank, and a nursing school in 1951-1952.
+Following the 2018 sale of ETMC Regional Healthcare System to UT and Ardent Healthcare, the foundation converted to a private foundation with assets exceeding $169 million.
 The foundation announced a transformative $80 million commitment in 2020 to establish the University of Texas Medical School in Tyler.
-Grant-making is estimated to resume in 2025 with a focused mission to improve health and quality of life in Tyler and surrounding East Texas communities, addressing the region's higher-than-average mortality rates for heart disease, cancer, stroke, and chronic respiratory diseases.
+Following a pause in grant-making while establishing the UT Medical School commitment, the foundation has narrowed its mission to improve health and quality of life in Tyler and surrounding East Texas communities, addressing the region's higher-than-average mortality rates for heart disease, cancer, stroke, and chronic respiratory diseases.

 Funding Priorities

-The foundation has narrowed its focus to two strategic program areas as it prepares to resume grant-making in 2025:
+The foundation has narrowed its focus to two strategic programme areas:

-- Youth Mental Health: Supporting programs that improve the mental health and well-being of young people, with particular emphasis on behavioral health interventions for adolescents and training programs for behavioral health professionals
+- Youth Mental Health: Supporting programmes that improve the mental health and well-being of young people, with particular emphasis on behavioural health interventions for adolescents and training programmes for behavioural health professionals

-Application Method: Rolling basis with no grant cycles or deadlines—organizations can initiate conversations at any time
+Application Method: Rolling basis with no grant cycles or deadlines—organisations can initiate conversations at any time

 Priority Areas

-- Behavioral health services and mental health support for youth
+- Behavioural health services and mental health support for youth

-- Programs helping young people learn, grow, and reach their full potential
+- Programmes helping young people learn, grow, and reach their full potential

 - Expanding availability of healthcare providers in underserved areas